 Public Policy Institute

 Kari is the Institute's Deputy Director.
-Kari came to Community Advocates eight years ago as an intern while obtaining her bachelor’s degree in social work from the University of Wisconsin-Milwaukee.
+Kari began her career at Community Advocates as an intern while obtaining her Bachelor’s Degree in social work from the University of Wisconsin-Milwaukee.
 As an intern, she spent time in the housing, utility, protective payee and health departments, which has provided her with a broad foundation of knowledge to work on social issues affecting people living in poverty.

 Kari was hired to serve as a case manager for the disability department after completing her internship and graduating.
-Through several advancements, Kari joined the Institute in the position of Prevention Services Manager, and was promoted to Deputy Director in June of 2015.
+Through several advancements, Kari joined the Institute in the position of Prevention Services Manager and was promoted to Deputy Director in June 2015.

 Public Policy Institute